foolyc/DQN-Atari-pycaffe/README.md

 # DQN-Atari-pycaffe
-A very simple version of playing Atari with Deep Q Learning in caffe(python interface)
+A very simple version of playing Atari with Deep Q Learning in caffe(using the python interface of caffe).

+Thanks to - [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow/), the file environment.py is copyed from it.

 ## Requirements